- Self-Paced Course

-This course can be taken as part of the Annual Subscription Service.
+- This course can be included as part of the Annual Subscription Service.

 The aim of the programme is to teach delegates the principles and concepts of OOP C++, enabling them to understand the fundamentals of application design in OOP C++